aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

 <p align="center">
   <img width="600" src="/img/2021-07-22_01/output_18_0.png" alt="Timings of generate_is_prime_vector">
 </p>

+The timings of the same function in pure Python is not shown.
+It is usually slower by a factor 10 or 100 (more probably 100 than 10).

 ## Find the number of prime pairs for a given even number E